-LNG-fueled ships Biofuel ships (biodiesel) Reduction effect Carbon dioxide reduc effect of approx. 25% comparison to convention petroleum.
-6) in effect of approx. 16% in When navigating, carbon dioxide is generated, but it is viewed as being carbon neutral because of the absorption of carbon dioxide in the growth process of the vegetation that is used as raw materials for the fuel.
-Development status, etc. Already introduced tugboats and large shi Technology is be developed to red methane slip (T emission of unbu methane in LNG fuel the atmosphere.
-Meth has a greenhouse effect that is 28 tir stronger than carl dioxide).
-In some regio bunkering ships has been introduced a actual bunkering l commenced. for LPG transport ships, there is the potential for introduction in some commercial ships, including the acquisition of basic design approval for LPG-fueled large bulk carriers from the Nippon Kaiji Kyokai (ClassNK) by domestic shipyards.8) ns, ve nd Sailing trials have commenced for small ships such as tugboats and tourist ships as well as larger ships.
+LNG-fueled ships LPG-fueled ships Biofuel ships (biodiesel) Reduction effect Carbon dioxide reduction effect of approx. 25% in comparison to conventional petroleum8). effect of approx. 16% in comparison to conventional petroleum 9) .
+When navigating, carbon dioxide is generated, but it is viewed as being carbon neutral because of the absorption of carbon dioxide in the growth process of the vegetation that is used as raw materials for the fuel.
+Development status, etc. Already introduced for tugboats and large ships.
+Technology is being developed to reduce methane slip (The emission of unburnt methane in LNG fuel into the atmosphere.
+Methane has a greenhouse gas effect that is 28 times stronger than carbon dioxide).
+In some regions, bunkering ships have been introduced and actual bunkering has commenced.
+In addition to being introduced for LPG transport ships, there is the potential for introduction in some commercial ships, including the acquisition of basic design approval for LPG-fueled large bulk carriers from the Nippon Kaiji Kyokai (ClassNK) by domestic shipyards10).
+Sailing trials have commenced for small ships such as tugboats and tourist ships as well as larger ships.
 Existing equipment can be used including diesel engines.

-Table 2-(1) Characteristics of GHG reduction technology relating to ship powersources (part 1)
+Table 2-(1) Characteristics of GHG reduction technology relating to ship power sources (part 1)

-Issues and other 0 Operator training is 0 Operator training is required 0 Securing a stable Issues and other notes 0 required for bunkering technology and fuel supply systems that differ from those of petrol-fired ships.
-Wider use is expected as a gateway to zero GHG emissions.
-In the future, there could be a shift to the use of carbon-recycled methane (methane synthesized by Operator training is required for bunkering technology and fuel supply systems that differ from those of petrol-fired ships.
-Wider use is expected as a gateway to zero GHG emissions.
-0 Securing a stable supply (in terms of quality and quantity) as ship fuel is one of the issues. reacting captured carbon dioxide with hydrogen derived from renewable energy sources).
-0 LNG fuel supply systems are being put in place.
+Issues and other 0 Operator training is 0 Operator training is required 0 Securing a stable

+notes Ŭ required for bunkering for bunkering technology Ŭ supply (in terms of

+technology and fuel and fuel supply systems that quality and quantity)

+supply systems that differ differ from those of petrol-fired as ship fuel is one of

+from those of petrol-fired ships. the issues.

+ships.
+0 Wider use is expected as a

+0 Wider use is expected as Ŭ gateway to zero GHG

+Ő a gateway to zero GHG emissions.

+emissions.

+0 In the future, there could

+Ŭ be a shift to the use of

+carbon-recycled methane

+(methane synthesized by

+reacting captured carbon

+dioxide with hydrogen

+derived from renewable

+energy sources).

+0 LNG fuel supply systems

+are being put in place.